starknet-edu/starknet-erc20/README.md

 ## Tasks list

-Today you will deploy your own ERC20 token on StarkNet!
+Today you will deploy your own ERC20 token on Starknet!

 The tutorial is structured in two parts